mjirik/teigen/README.md

 [Figures generator script](https://github.com/mjirik/teigen/blob/master/examples/paper_figures.ipynb)

-* [Dataset1](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset1.csv) was used for generating image stacks that were measured on the micro-CT console.
+* [Dataset1](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset1.csv) table was used for measure on the micro-CT console.
-* [Dataset2](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset2.csv) was used for generating image stacks for comparing known surfaces and volumes with numerically estimated surfaces and volumes.
+* [Dataset2](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset2.csv) was used for comparing known surfaces and volumes with numerically estimated surfaces and volumes.
-* [Dataset3](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset3.csv) was used for generating image stacks for estimating the sensitivity of the estimates upon various numbers of objects and resolution of the measurement.
+* [Dataset3](https://raw.githubusercontent.com/mjirik/teigen/master/data/Dataset3.csv) was used for estimating the sensitivity of the estimates upon various numbers of objects and resolution of the measurement.

 # Sample output